Last updated January 30, 2023

 Avoid common phrases and words (“LukeIamYourFather”), song or movie titles, the name of your dog, high school, or favorite sports team.
 One effective strategy is to pick a relatively obscure but easy-to-remember secret phrase and insert extra letters, numbers, and symbols.
 For example: “&Iheartluv1625Checkb00k$t!”

-Password management tools such as Keeper, LastPass, and Dashlane make it easy by creating strong and unique passwords for each of your online accounts.
+Password management tools such as Keeper and Dashlane make it easy by creating strong and unique passwords for each of your online accounts.
 They’re stored in an encrypted digital vault accessible from all your devices.
 You just need to create (and remember) one strong master password that unlocks the password manager.
 You may already have password managers on your devices.
-Apple’s embedded password manager is called “FileVault.”
+Apple’s embedded password manager is called “Keychain.”
 Most internet browsers also have them, with options to sync those passwords across multiple devices.
 While browser “save passwords” features are convenient, they’re not as robust as what you’d get from a dedicated password management program.

 Identify and guard unprotected assets.